 Your resume plays a big part in your job search success.
 Without a strong one, you won’t get calls for an interview.
-Yet, if you’re not a resume expert, it’s easy to make a mistake.
+Yet, if you’re not a resume expert, it’s easy to make a mistake that can cost you an interview.
 Just one simple misstep can send the wrong message to a hiring manager.

 How do you avoid them, so you get noticed and get calls for an interview?
 Here are some common mistakes job seekers make:

 #1: Creative formats and fonts.

 Sure, you want to set yourself apart from other job seekers.
 However, if you’re using a plethora of fonts and colors, as well as images in your resume – and you’re not a graphic designer – it can count against you.
 Instead of selling yourself with gimmicks, persuade the hiring managers based on your background and track record of success.

 While we recommend using a proven resume format, the content of your resume should always be customized for the role for which you’re applying.